rdemers/org-rd-fullstack-springboot-nuxt/doc/restdev.md

 A client cannot tell whether it is connected directly to the end server or to an intermediary along the way.
 Intermediary servers can improve system scalability by enabling load balancing, providing shared caches, and enforcing security policies.

 **Code on Demand (optional)**
 Servers can temporarily extend or customize client functionality by transferring logic that the client can execute.
 Examples include compiled components like Java applets and client-side scripts such as JavaScript.
-The standard for the AGL system prohibits this usage.
+This capability is optional and should be used with caution.

 ### HTTP VERBS